placeholder

 Total CGT = (taxable gain x tax rate)

-If maths isn’t your strong suit and you’re feeling overwhelmed by all these calculations, HMRC has a capital gains calculator which can do all the work for you.
+If you’d like to check your calculations, HMRC has a capital gains calculator which can do all the work for you.

 Extra tips for how to avoid capital gains tax on inherited property